The US data breach list, over a decade, shows a bleak image with billions of exposed files and financial losses of more than 1,6 trillions of dollars.

 According to the hitherto known violations from 2008 to 2018 there were almost 9.700 violations in the United States, resulting in more than 10,7 billion entries, with an average loss cost estimated in 2018, at $ 148 per registration.

-The based only on details released by government sources and media reports.
-The numbers are likely conservative, as data disclosure laws vary from state to state in the US.
-There are even cases in which it is not required to notify the persons whose data has been exposed.
+The information is based only on details published by state sources and multimedia reports.
+The numbers are likely to be conservative, as data disclosure laws vary from state to state.
+In fact, there are cases in which the notification of the persons whose data were exposed is not required.

 "A security breach must not be reported to a customer if the company or public body finds that misuse of the information is not reasonably possible.
 Each finding must be documented in writing and kept for five years. - Law on the detection of security breaches of New Jersey.